All services are provided in the comfort of your home.

 The morning of her passing, Dr. Jen came to our home.It was on a Sunday.
 But the time Dr Jen arrived we were able to have our darling Dixie outside on her favorite blankets on her favorite part of her patio where she could enjoy her favorite things (cool air, sun on her face, birds chirping).
 We talked about Dixie with Dr Jen: she was gentle, kind and patient with us.
 She assured us that we were making the right decision.
 Waiting longer would have presented a situation that could have been bad for all of us.
 Dixie deserved a dignified, peaceful, and beautiful exit from this life.
 Being in a cold office or God forbid an emergency room would have been horrible for all of us.

 There is no doubt that making a decision to end the life of the love of your life is the hardest thing one can ever do.
 However, in our case, we knew she would not win this fight and to let it go beyond our control would have been horribly unfair to her.
 She didn't deserve that.

 We are left with the sad but beautiful memory of a wonderful life in the end.
 We thank Dr. Jen for being with us and helping us through our darkest hour."

 Helping families in the following areas:

 We assist families with in home pet hospice and euthanasia in towns in and around Alachua county including the following listed below.
-Travel fees may be assessed based on distance from veterinarian's home: 11-20 miles - $30, 21-30 miles - $60, over 30 miles - will be quoted by veterinarian.
+Travel fees may be assessed based on distance and ranges from $30-$60.

 Preferred methods of payment are check (made to 'Lap of Love') or cash.